Ontario's Historical Plaques

 The City of Thunder Bay

-At city hall, on the southwest corner of
+At the city hall, on the southeast corner of

 Plaque Text